myothiha/obsidian/Ph.D/Retrieval Augmented Generation/User Intent Comprehension/Literature Review Determining User Intent from E-commerce Query.md

  We would like to comprehend user intention based on the user queries on e-commerce platform.
 Sometime, user queries can be ambiguous.
 For example, if a user search "Apple", should we show the food related product like apple pie, apple jam or electronic products like Macbook, iphone or apple watch.
 E-commerce platform like Amazon show the most popular products, in the case of "Apple", it shows Macbooks, iphones and Apple watches.
 So, we would like to create a AI-based retriever system, to discern the intention behind a user depending on current user market behavior and show the most relevant products to user.

+There is also lack of customer dataset on many products (e.g. sparsity problem, long tail queries) which make it difficult to learn user intent.
 # Research Questions
 - How do we know current market behavior for each keyword?
 	- Is there any dataset?